 Figure VI: (a) The ice coverage percentage and (b) the sea ice extent for our focus area in 2023.
 The predicted (orange) curves from Sept 1st, 2023 onwards are based on 2022 best-fit parameters.

 Notably, although larger deviations are observed from Sept 1st and later in Figure VI(b), our experiment accurately predicted the ice extent in Sept 2023 to be the second lowest in history for this focus area.
 This shows that, the extrapolation ability of our model, even though far from being perfect, is strong and can offer many insights into the sea ice dynamics for the near future.

+Due to length constraint of the paper, the above details this analysis is not included in paper.
+However, it is briefly discussed in Section VI.A.

 9. A methodological concern: the paper could use a comparison with a simpler model (say, “vanilla Ising”) in order to make the present results compelling. i.e., given a four parameter simplification of this model, are the fits just as good, or only slightly worse?
 If so, then the conclusion isn’t that the inertia term is needed— it’s that the standard Ising model (as-is) can already describe seasonal variation in sea ice extent.
 That would also be an interesting result, but it would be fundamentally different from the central claim of this paper, which is that the inertia term is important.
 It may well be, but it’s not yet compellingly argued.
 Comparison is necessary to show improvement.

 EW: We have explored the vanilla Ising model without the inertia factor at the earlier stage of this research.
-The performance of the simulation for 2022 using vanilla Ising are shown in Figure VII (the simulated semi-monthly ice), VIII (differential from the actual as heatmaps and error bars), and IX (ice coverage percentage and ice extent), respectively.
+The performance of the simulation for 2022 using vanilla Ising are shown in Figure VII (the simulated semi-monthly ice), VIII (differential from the actual as heatmaps), and IX (ice coverage percentage and ice extent), respectively.

 In Figure VII, the simulated semi-monthly sea ice configurations show a much larger discrepancy from Figure 3 and 4 in the paper even by eyeballing.
-Figure VIII shows the numeric differentials in heatmap and error bar, confirming the same observation as Figure VI.
+Figure VIII shows the numeric differentials in heatmap, confirming the same observation as Figure VI.
 Figure IX shows the two numerical measures for similarity, which again shows worse performance compared to Figure 6 in the paper, where the inertia factor is taken into account.